lvthnn/gev_precipitation/README.md

 ## Key Results

-The random walk piecewise model with m=18 coefficients produced the most favourable results.
+The random walk piecewise model with $m = 18$ coefficients produced the most favourable results.
 The optimal model shows an upward trend in annual maximum precipitation for approximately 100 years, followed by a potential downward trend in the remaining years.

 Parameter estimates for the optimal model (excluding the trend effects $\beta_j$):